 Wearing clothes, hats, and sunglasses that block as many UV rays as possible are a crucial part of one’s summer sun protection strategy.
 To help keep track of the best ways to protect skin from the sun, the American Cancer Society has updated an Australian campaign to remind everyone to: “Slip!
 Slop!
 Slap!®And Wrap,” referring to:

 - 'Wrap' on sunglasses

 Some people may be concerned that covering up will limit the body’s ability to produce vitamin D. The good news is that getting a little extra vitamin D-rich food in your diet can usually compensate for the lack of sun exposure.
 So, with adequate coverage and protection, having some outside time doesn’t have to harm your skin or limit your fun in the sun.
 One last point, Reader, is that although you have reason to be concerned about your fair skin and susceptibility to sun damage, people with all shades of skin benefit from protecting their skin against the sun’s UV rays.
 If you ever have concerns about potential sun damage, consider making an appointment with a dermatologist or your health care provider.
-Columbia students can make an appointment by contacting the Medical Services (Morningside) or the Student Health Service (CUMC) to get your specific questions answered and/or have your skin checked out.

 Here's to donning some stylish threads while enjoying the summer sun!